MicroNear/micronear.github.io/verification.md

         </span>
         </li>
       </ul>
-      <p>We don't require micronations to share their location on map</p>
+      <p>We require the applicants to share approximate distance of their micronation from the users.
+Sharing precise location on map is optional.</p>
       </div>
       <form id="verification__form" class="">
       <div class="mdl-textfield mdl-js-textfield mdl-textfield--floating-label">